sampsoncco/SOkerekePortfolio/README.md

 # Business Intelligence Developer

 ### Summary
-Highly skilled Business Intelligence Developer with years of experience in data analysis and visualization.
-Proven track record of developing interactive dashboards, enhancing data exploration and decision-making capabilities, and ensuring ensuring data integrity and accuracy through thorough quality assurance practices.
-Expertise in SQL, Tableau, PowerBI, and Excel, with a Bachelor's degree in Information Systems.
+Seeking a Business Intelligence Analyst role with a Bachelor’s Degree in Information Systems, offering 3 years of experience in data analysis and visualization.
+Skilled in creating dashboards and reports using Tableau, PowerBI, and Excel.
+Proficient in SQL, DAX, and database management, ensuring data integrity for informed decision-making.

 ### Technical Skills:
 Tableau|Microsoft PowerBI|SQL|Snowflake|Python|Excel|Microsoft Azure|Adobe Analytics|Google Analytics